Leaving the Corporate World is Difficult

 When my to-do list runs long, I have to tell myself: “I am not a doctor.
 Nothing I do is life-and-death so that I need to make a decision right away.”

-Although, if you have a last minute or urgent RFP or RFQ, then you just do when you need to do to get it done.
+Although, if you have the last minute or urgent RFP or RFQ, then you just do when you need to do to get it done.

 Writing things down forces me to articulate my thoughts.